coloradokim/deckset-presentations/zero-to-sre.md

 * Kubernetes

 ---
-# Outcomes-Based

-* Your junior engineer should complete projects, large and small, as part of the curriculum
+##  Your junior engineer should complete projects, large and small, as part of the onboarding curriculum.

 ---
-# Outcomes-Based
-* Work with the new hire to set deadlines

----
-# Outcomes-Based
-* Setup a process that makes it easy for the new hire to ask for help

----
-# Outcomes-Based
-* Better yet, set up recurring checkins
+(picture for systems of accountability and support)

 ---